This post may contain affiliate links. Please read my privacy policy.

 Making Roti Dough

-Step 4.
-Coat each ball with one teaspoon of ghee, slathering them well.
-Arrange in a single layer on a plate, cover with a damp cloth, and allow them to rest at room temperature for at least 6 hours.
+Coat each ball with about a teaspoon of ghee, making sure they’re well slathered.
+Arrange them in a single layer on a plate, cover with a damp cloth, and let them rest at room temperature for at least 6 hours.

-Pro tip: The dough can be made a day ahead and kept in the refrigerator.
+Pro tip: You can make the dough a day ahead and keep it in the refrigerator.

 Preparing The Work Space

-Step 1.
-If the dough was prepared a day ahead, let come to a warm room temperature.
-So if your kitchen is cold, place the dough in a warm area, or you can even microwave it for 10-second intervals.
+If the dough was made a day ahead, let it come to room temperature.
+If your kitchen is chilly, place the dough in a warm spot, or you can microwave it for 10-second intervals.
 Warm dough is more elastic and easier to work with.

-Step 3.
-Stretch the dough into a sheet; put 1 teaspoon of ghee in the center of the buttered work area.
+Stretch out the dough into a thin sheet, then drop 1 teaspoon of ghee right in the center of your buttered work area.
+This will help keep the dough soft and pliable.

-Step 4.
-Arrange one dough ball in the center.
-Press with your buttered palm to flatten the dough into a 6-inch (15cm) disc, less than 1/4 inch (5mm) thick, slightly thinner around the edges.
+Place one dough ball in the center of your ghee-coated surface, then gently press with your buttered palm to flatten it into a 6-inch (15cm) disc.
+Make sure it’s less than 1/4 inch (5mm) thick, and especially thinner around the edges.

 Cooking The Bread

-Step 2.
-Firmly flatten and spread one disc of dough until it is 7 inches to 8 inches in diameter or (18 to 20 cm).
-The dough will be elastic and may pull back a little.
+Flatten and spread one disc of dough until it’s about 7 to 8 inches in diameter (18 to 20 cm).
+The dough might pull back a little, but just keep working it gently until it’s nice and thin.

-• For a slightly chewier roti canai, I like to make this recipe with bread flour, which has a higher protein content than all-purpose flour.
-You might need to add a bit more water since bread flour absorbs more liquid.
+- For a chewier roti canai, I prefer using bread flour, which has more protein than all-purpose flour.
+It helps with the texture.
+Just keep in mind, you might need to add a little extra water since bread flour tends to absorb more liquid.

-• When rolling out the roti, I aim to make it as thin as possible without tearing the dough.
-This is key to getting that perfect balance of crispy, flaky, and soft layers.
+- When I roll out the dough, I aim to make it as thin as I can without tearing it.
+This step is essential to getting those perfectly crispy, flaky, and soft layers.

-• If I’m having trouble stretching the dough paper-thin by hand, I’ll use a rolling pin to flatten it evenly between stretches and folds.
-It works like a charm!
+- If I’m struggling to stretch the dough thin by hand, I use a rolling pin to flatten it between stretches and folds.
+It’s a total game-changer!

-• When it’s time to fry, I make sure the pan is ripping hot.
-If the pan isn’t hot enough, the dough just soaks up the oil, turning greasy and undercooked.
-I know it’s ready when I see wisps of smoke or if a drop of water sizzles and evaporates instantly on the surface.
+- When it’s time to fry, I make sure the pan is really hot.
+If the pan’s not hot enough, the dough ends up soaking up too much oil, making it greasy and undercooked.
+I know it’s the right temperature when I see wisps of smoke or when a drop of water sizzles and evaporates instantly on the surface.

 Frequently Asked Questions